2024–25 ECHL season

 The 2024–25 ECHL season was the 37th season of the ECHL.
 The regular season began on October 18, 2024, and ended on April 13, 2025, with the 2025 Kelly Cup playoffs to follow.
 Twenty-nine teams affiliated with an NHL team in 22 states and one Canadian province played 72 games.

 On June 7, the Trois-Rivières Lions won their first Kelly Cup championship over the Toledo Walleye in five games.

 League changes

-The league will have two new teams this season: the Tahoe Knight Monsters and the Bloomington Bison.
+The league added two new teams this season: the Tahoe Knight Monsters and the Bloomington Bison.